International relations: Liberalism

-In contrast to realism, the liberal framework emphasises that states, although they are sovereign, do not exist in a purely anarchical system.
-Rather, liberal theory assumes that states are institutionally constrained by the power of international organisations, and mutually dependent on one another through economic and diplomatic ties.
-Institutions such as the United Nations, the World Trade Organisation (WTO), and the International Court of Justice are taken to, over time, have developed power and influence to shape the foreign policies of individual states.
-Furthermore, the existence of the globalised world economy makes continuous military power struggle irrational, as states are dependent on participation in the global trade system to ensure their own survival.
-As such, the liberal framework stresses cooperation between states as a fundamental part of the international system.
-States are not seen as unitary actors, but pluralistic arenas where interest groups, non-governmental organisations, and economic actors also shape the creation of foreign policy.
+In contrast to realism, the liberal framework emphasises that, although states are sovereign, they do not exist in a purely anarchic system.
+Rather, liberal theory assumes that states are institutionally constrained by the power of international organisations and mutually dependent on one another through economic and diplomatic ties.
+Institutions such as the United Nations, the World Trade Organisation (WTO), and the International Court of Justice are taken to have, over time, developed power and influence to shape the foreign policies of individual states.
+Furthermore, the existence of the globalised world economy makes a continuous military power struggle irrational, as states depend on participation in the global trade system to ensure their own survival.
+As such, the liberal framework emphasizes cooperation among states as a fundamental component of the international system.
+States are not seen as unitary actors but as pluralistic arenas in which interest groups, non-governmental organisations, and economic actors also shape foreign policy.

-The liberal framework is associated with analysis of the globalised world as it emerged in the aftermath of World War II.
+The liberal framework is associated with the analysis of the globalised world as it emerged in the aftermath of World War II.
 Increased political cooperation through organisations such as the UN, as well as economic cooperation through institutions such as the WTO, the World Bank and the International Monetary Fund, was thought to have made the realist analysis of power and conflict inadequate in explaining the workings of the international system.

-Immanuel Kant's essay Perpetual Peace from 1795 is often cited as the intellectual basis of liberal theory.
-In it, he postulates that states, over time, through increased political and economic cooperation, will come to resemble an international federation—a world government—which will be characterised by continual peace and cooperation.
+Kant's essay Perpetual Peace from 1795 is often cited as the intellectual basis of liberal theory.
+In it, he postulates that, over time, states, through increased political and economic cooperation, will come to resemble an international federation—a world government—characterised by continual peace and cooperation.
 In modern times, liberal international relations theory arose after World War I in response to the ability of states to control and limit war in their international relations.
 Early adherents include Woodrow Wilson and Norman Angell, who argued that states mutually gained from cooperation and that war was so destructive as to be essentially futile.
 Liberalism was not recognized as a coherent theory as such until it was collectively and derisively termed idealism by E. H. Carr.
 A new version of "idealism" that focused on human rights as the basis of the legitimacy of international law was advanced by Hans Köchler.

-Major theorists include Montesquieu, Immanuel Kant, Michael W. Doyle, Francis Fukuyama, and Helen Milner.
+Major theorists include Montesquieu, Kant, Michael W. Doyle, Francis Fukuyama, and Helen Milner.

 Liberal institutionalism

-Liberal institutionalism (some times referred to as neoliberalism) shows how cooperation can be achieved in international relations even if neorealist assumptions apply (states are the key actors in world politics, the international system is anarchic, and states pursue their self interest).
+Liberal institutionalism (sometimes referred to as neoliberalism) shows how cooperation can be achieved in international relations even if neorealist assumptions apply (states are the key actors in world politics, the international system is anarchic, and states pursue their self-interest).
 Liberal institutionalists highlight the role of international institutions and regimes in facilitating cooperation between states.

 Prominent neoliberal institutionalists are John Ikenberry, Robert Keohane, and Joseph Nye.
 Robert Keohane's 1984 book After Hegemony used insights from the new institutional economics to argue that the international system could remain stable in the absence of a hegemon, thus rebutting hegemonic stability theory.